emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 --- abstract

 This document specifies several security enhancements to the Constrained Application Protocol (CoAP).
 Two optional extensions are defined: the Echo option and the Request-Tag option.
 Each of these options provide additional features to CoAP and protects against certain attacks.
-The document also updates the processing requirements on the Block options and the Token.
+The document also updates the processing requirements on the Token of {{RFC7252}}.
 The updated Token processing ensures secure binding of responses to requests.